TomCordemans/LABS/docs/wireshark/README.md

 **9.1 Add notes to a PCAPng file**

 Comprehensive documentation is of paramount importance, as it serves as the foundation for effective troubleshooting.
-Global annotations may be applied to pcapng files, whereas pcap files do not support this feature.
+Annotations may be applied to PCAPpng files, whereas PCAP files do not support this feature.
 An exercise will be used to help clarify certain concepts.
 The following file will be used: [notes.pcapng](https://www.tomcordemans.net/notes.pcapng)